aiddata/geo-cnn/settings_readme.md

 - field: field in CSV containing hash value

-### source_predict
-Settings for generating CNN predictions using source locations (CSV containg lon/lat)

-- source: absolute path to source file
-- imagery_year: list of imagery temporal identifiers to use (same as in static block used for training)

-NTL fields below are the same as in static block and are used to include NTL values with prediction outputs for comparison/analysis.
-- ntl_type
-- ntl_year
-- ntl_calibrated
-- ntl_dim

-### survey_predict
+### predict
-Settings for generating CNN predictions using locations from survey dataset

-To be updated...
+Settings for generating CNN predictions.
+This block is a dictionary where each key value pair represents a unique set of predictions to run.
+Each pair defines the settings for one prediction run, and uses the same settings for each sample definition as described in the "static" block above

 ### second_stage